-- This protocol is for management of acute moderate to severe pain, including pain from suspected cardiac events, trauma, including thermal and chemical burns, crush syndrome, frostbite, fractures, dislocations, sprains, and abdominal pain including unilateral flank pain. - It is not for treatment of exacerbations of chronic pain. - • Call for orders if you feel narcotics are needed for pain from a chronic condition. - Prehospital pain management is important.
-It significantly reduces time to pain relief, avoids exacerbation of pain during movement and transport, is compassionate, and is good medical care. - Document patient's reported pain during initial patient contact, during treatment, and after any intervention. - Use cold packs, position of comfort, and splinting to reduce pain as indicated. - Always consider the weight of your patient when dosing pain meds, especially in the elderly population.
+This protocol is for management of acute moderate to severe pain, including pain from suspected cardiac events, trauma, including thermal and chemical burns, crush syndrome, frostbite, fractures, dislocations, sprains, and abdominal pain including unilateral flank pain.
+It is not for the treatment of exacerbations of chronic pain.
+Prehospital pain management reduces time to pain relief, avoids exacerbation of pain during movement, is compassionate, and is good medical care.
+Document patient's reported pain during initial patient contact, during treatment, and after any intervention.
+Use ice packs, position of comfort, and splinting to reduce pain as indicated.
+Always consider the weight of your patient when dosing pain meds, especially for the elderly.